thalient-ai/zotero-scripts/README.md

 - This script solves that problem by allowing you to select multiple items within Zotero, run the script, and create a copy of the attachment file(s) to a folder of your choosing.

 #### Attachment Date Added (`attachment_dateAdded.js`)
 - Keeping track of when files were added to your Zotero library can be important for organization and research.
+An issue arises when you add files to your library on one date only then to create the parent item of that those files at a later date.
 - This script updates the "Date Added" field of parent items to match the earliest "Date Added" date of their attachments, ensuring that your metadata reflects the earliest associated date.

 #### Attachment Delete (`attachment_delete.js`)
 - Managing storage and ensuring that only necessary files are kept can be a hassle in large Zotero libraries, especially when you have limited local storage.
-This script is for those who are using Zotero Sync and would like to remove local files that are already backed up.
+This script is for those who are using Zotero Sync and would like to remove files locally that are already backed up.
 - This script allows you to delete local attachment files for selected items, items in a collection, items in a saved search, or all items in the library, with user prompts and confirmations to prevent accidental deletions.

 #### Attachment Rename (`zotero_attachment_rename.js`)